logion-network/logion-gateway/README.md

 - wrong endpoint,
 - bad credentials,
-- an item with the same ID already exists in the collection.
+- an item with the same ID already exists in the collection,
+- invalid collection id,
+- inability to pay some fees (balance too low).

 ### Check an existing item